MicrosoftDocs/azure-docs-powershell/azps-8.0.0/Az.DataBox/New-AzDataBoxJob.md

 Creates a new job with the specified parameters.
 Existing job cannot be updated with this API and should instead be updated with the Update job API.

+> [!NOTE]
+>This is the previous version of our documentation.
+Please consult [the most recent version](/powershell/module/az.databox/new-azdataboxjob) for up-to-date information.

 ## SYNTAX

 ```